 Take Classes Online Via Our Distance Learning Programs

 Everyone has a full life nowadays.
 There is work, hobbies, family, friends, activities, and traffic on the Palmetto to deal with.
 While one-on-one with a professor and classmates is a great experience, sometimes we know it’s not possible in life.
 But it doesn’t mean you have to stop studying towards your future!
-FNU offers fully online courses that lead to A.S. and A.A. degrees.
+Florida National University offers fully online courses that lead to A.S. and A.A. degrees.
 Our admissions counselors can tell you more about the FNU degree programs you can complete online; these programs are ideal for working adults, contact us today for more information.

 FNU is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor, and master degrees.
 We are licensed by the Commission for Independent Education, Florida Department of Education.
 With regard to nursing, FNU holds four licenses: two for the Hialeah Campus, one for the BSN program and the other for the ADN program, issued by the Florida Board of Nursing.